 Cloud computing has a great number of benefits for businesses.
 To get an idea of how it can be utilized, it is usually described in terms of different services that organisations leverage.
-For example, you may have heard of the term ‘as a service’ in conjunction with cloud technologies.
+For example, you may have heard of the word ‘as a service in conjunction with cloud technologies.
 We spoke to a number of London IT support companies with experience in the cloud, and cloud services, to get an idea of some of the ways cloud services help businesses.
 Ultimately, the consensus was that cloud computing enables businesses to streamline and centralise various important processes – to understand how this is done, continue reading below…

 How Does the Cloud Work?